 Members of the Ohio Valley University community should demonstrate proper respect for the personal space and property of others.

-Entering the personal space (i.e., residence hall room, car) of another person without his/her permission is a violation of this policy and will result in the following disciplinary responses.
+Entering the personal space (i.e., residence hall room, car) of another person without his/her permission is a violation of this policy.
+Additionally, taking the personal property of another is a violation of this policy.

 Destruction of Property and Vandalism